aau-claaudia/ailab-docs/docs/additional-guides/building-your-own-container-image.md

 In this example we will use `docker` to pull `ubuntu:20.04` as the base OS of our image.

 In the next section,`%post`, we can define commands that will be executed after the base OS has been installed.
-In this example, we will update the container and install `python3` and `pip`.
+In this example, we will update the container and install `python3` and `pip` along with `numpy pandas scikit-learn matplotlib` packages.

 After that we can define commands to run after the container is built in the `%test` section.
 Lets try with `python3 --version`.